dave-lab41/darkroom/ssd_cpu/README.md

 cd examples/images/
 ```

-3. Use wget to
+3. Use wget to download images into the container from the internet.

 ```Shell
 wget [url]
 ```

+If you have images stored locally, you can add execute docker run from step 3 above with another local volume mount (ex: -v /localfolder/with/images:/opt/caffe/models/examples/images/test/)

-4. Update cell 4 in the ssd_detect notebook with the name of the file you downloaded
+4. Update cell 4 in the ssd_detect notebook with the name of the file you downloaded.

 ```Shell
 example = 'examples/images/[downloadedFile].jpg'
 ```
+Update the folder path if you mounted another local volume (ex: 'examples/images/test/[downloadedFile].jpg')

 ### get a different pretrained model